 The Part I Can Make Some Sense Out Of

 After being sprung from prison, Mr. C and Ray drive toward someplace called “The Farm.”
 They have an awkward conversation.
-Mr. C lies about his girlfriend Daria (whom Ray conspired with against Mr. C) still being alive.
+Mr. C lies about his girlfriend Darya (whom Ray conspired with against Mr. C) still being alive.
 Mr. C needs some piece of information that Ray claims to have memorized.
 Ray makes the stupid mistake of trying to blackmail Mr. C for it.
 This does not seem like a good idea.

 At night, Ray drives the car down a deserted road and pulls over to take a leak.
 Mr. C takes a gun out of the car’s glovebox (he’d insisted that the prison warden provide him with one) and demands that Ray tell him what he wants to know.
 Ray pulls his own gun.
 Mr. C tries to shoot but his gun doesn’t fire.
 Gloating, “Tricked ya, fucker,” Ray shoots Mr. C in the gut a couple of times, more than enough to kill a normal person.
 Mr. C’s body falls to the ground, seemingly dead.